-Encana Corp., the biggest leaseholder in the trend with an estimated 350,000-plus net acres, in June indicated that it was on the prowl for a joint venture partner to help defray drilling costs (see NGI, June 25).
+Encana Corp. is the biggest leaseholder in the trend with an estimated 350,000-plus net acres.
+Encana executives said earlier this month they were on the prowl for a joint venture partner to help defray drilling costs.
 Indigo II Minerals LLC is the next-highest acreage holder with 250,000 or so acres, followed by Devon Energy Corp. with 190,000 acres.
-EOG Resources Inc. hasn't publicly disclosed its Tuscaloosa position, but Barrell said industry estimates put the Houston-based producer's acreage holdings at 180,000-plus.
+EOG Resources Inc. hasn’t publicly disclosed its Tuscaloosa position, but Barrell said industry estimates put the Houston-based producer’s acreage holdings at 180,000-plus.
 Goodrich Petroleum is next with an estimated 132,000-plus net acres.

 As interest has grown, so has the price to lease.

-"We've been leasing since early 2011," (see NGI, Feb.
-28, 2011) said Barrell of his company, "and we've been watching what was going on.
-Encana started in early 2010."
-Acreage "was consistently in the $200-250 range until the end of last year when we started to see [drilling] results.
-Then when Encana's Weyerhaeuser well results were announced in January, that's when the escalation started this year."
+“We’ve been leasing since early 2011” (see Shale Daily, Feb.
+28, 2011), said Barrell, “and we’ve been watching what was going on.
+Encana started in early 2010…It was consistently in the $200-250 range until the end of last year when we started to see results.
+Then when Encana’s Weyerhauser well results were announced in January, that’s when the escalation started this year.”

-"You can still buy land for $175/acre; there's still a broad range of prices...But it's moderately higher from a year ago...We feel the play has risk, but it's still very low cost."
+“You can still buy land for $175/acre; there’s still a broad range of prices,” he said.
+“But it’s moderately higher from a year ago…We feel the play has risk, but it’s still very low cost.”

-Encana may be the most aggressive of the operators in its approach to well design, but that approach has resulted in the highest IP rates, Barrell said.
-Devon, meanwhile, has taken a more "scientific" drilling approach.
-EOG apparently has permitted a vertical well in Avoyelles Parish in the western part of the play around a structural "nose" that may have more natural fracturing.
+Encana is the most aggressive of the operators in its approach to well design, but that approach has resulted in the highest IP rates, Barrell said.
+Devon has taken a more “scientific” drilling approach.
+EOG, meanwhile, apparently has permitted a vertical well in Avoyelles Parish in the western part of the play, he said, around a structural “nose” that may have more natural fracturing.

 Drilling costs remain the No. 1 concern for all of the operators in the emerging play.
-However, unlike many fields, operators aren't expected to see their first savings from well completions, but rather from drilling efficiencies.
-The veterans that have been drilling in U.S. unconventional fields should have the upper hand because they bring tried-and-proved methods from other onshore plays.
+However, unlike many fields, operators aren’t expected to see their first savings from well completions, but rather from drilling efficiencies, Barrell said.
+And the “old” hands in drilling unconventional wells will have the upper hand because they will be bringing efficiency learnings with them from other onshore plays.

 Some benchmarks indicate a few things.

-"What we know for sure today is that Encana has been the leader so far...it's had the longest lateral, the best 30-day IP, the most frack stages...No doubt Encana is getting better results per stage, but it's using more proppant... it's using more fracks, and it's got more pressure [business-wise] to be oily, so it's more aggressive."
+“What we know for sure today is that Encana has been the leader so far,” he said.
+“It’s had the longest lateral, the best 30-day IP, the most frack stages…No doubt Encana is getting better results per stage, but it’s using more proppant… it’s using more fracks, and it’s got more pressure [business-wise] to be oily, so it’s more aggressive.”

-However, the first-year production decline rate will be the true indicator of things to come.
-"That's a benchmark parameter that we've yet to see."
-The combined IP reports to date "haven't been consistent...So far just a handful of wells have been completed and drilled...About 36 locations to date in the Tuscaloosa Marine Shale," which include 11 permitted wells, four actively being drilled, four being fracked, and 10 producers.
+However, the first-year production decline rate is an unknown.
+“That’s a benchmark parameter that we’ve yet to see.”
+The combined IP reports to date “haven’t been consistent…So far just a handful of wells have been completed and drilled…About 36 locations to date in the Tuscaloosa Marine Shale,” which include 11 permitted wells, four actively being drilled, four being fracked, and 10 producers.